Napster (streaming service): Rhapsody

 In April 2001, TuneTo.com was acquired by Listen.com, a startup founded in San Francisco by author and entrepreneur Rob Reid, that had built a large online music directory.
 Aladdin was transformed into the Rhapsody music service during the summer and fall of 2001 and was launched on December 3, 2001.

 Rhapsody was the first streaming on-demand music subscription service to offer unlimited access to a large library of digital music for a flat monthly fee, a concept advocated by business theories such as the Open Music Model.
 At launch, Rhapsody's library was formed of content mostly from Naxos Records and several independent labels.
 Over the next several months of 2002, they secured licenses from EMI, BMG, Warner Bros.
 Records, and Sony to add their music to the service.
 In July 2002, Rhapsody added Universal Records to their catalog, signing the last of the five major record labels of the time.

 RealNetworks announced plans to acquire Listen.com on April 21, 2003, one week before the launch of the iTunes Music Store on April 28, 2003.
 The transaction closed on August 3, 2003.
 The Rhapsody service was briefly known as RealRhapsody shortly after the acquisition, but was since shortened back to "Rhapsody".

 By 2004, some blogs providing sharing of playlists with comments, with names such as "Rhapsody Radish".

 In late 2007, Music On the Go (MOG) partnered with Rhapsody to allow Rhapsody subscribers to access all of Rhapsody's content through MOG.
-In August 2007 RealNetworks formed a joint venture with music broadcast network MTV named Rhapsody America.
+In August 2007, RealNetworks formed a joint venture with Viacom's music network MTV named Rhapsody America.
 The underpinning software running the service would come from MTV's Urge, a discontinued music service MTV developed in partnership with Microsoft.